Wei-Parker-Guo/RayTracer/README.md

 • **-bounce n**

 This sets the maximum bouncing time of each light reflect, higher means slower/better viusals. n is a positive integer.

+• **-spr n**

+This sets the samples splitted out from each ray after a hit for anti-aliasing and soft shadows. n is a positive nonzero integer.

+• **-eps f**

+This sets the epsilon amount of next ray offset to avoid self-collison. f should be a fairly small positive float.

 # Additonal Features